Catie Duckworth

 Anti-Diet Foodie

 First and foremost, I am a food nerd.
 I left behind a life in DC because I just couldn’t stop thinking about food.
-I came to Boston to study Gastronomy, having no idea what I wanted to do when I finished my masters.
+I came to Boston to study Gastronomy, having no idea what I wanted to do when I finished my MA.

 My fight against diet culture is a very personal one.
 I spent many years of my life deeply struggling with an eating disorder.
 Although the messages of diet culture sometimes still creep into my mind, I know I will never go on another diet again.
 I have been using the Intuitive Eating model to help mend my relationship with food.